whaleygeek/MyLittleComputer/README.md

 Unlike the original LMC, there are hook points in the simulator for extending the unused instruction codes.
 Inside the simulator.py execute() function you will find each simulated instruction.

+There are 3 places that you can extend the instruction set:

 901 and 902 are INP and OUT respectively, so 900 and 903..999 are unused instructions.
 If you include these instructions in your .dec file, they will be sent to execIOInstr() for processing.
 The idea here is you could wire up new instructions to control GPIO pins on a Raspberry Pi, or even to display characters on a SenseHat or other display device.